notepad-plus-plus/npp-usermanual/content/docs/preferences.md

      * `Error` => choose the color for the error indicator on the Incremental Search bar
      * `Text` => choose the color for the menu bar entry names, and other normal text for most dialog boxes
      * `Darker text` => choose the color for the darker text for most dialog boxes
-     * `Disabled text` => choose the color for disabled items in most dialog boxes (often referred to as "greyed out" or "disabled")
+     * `Disabled text` => choose the color for disabled items in most dialog boxes (often referred to as "grayed out" or "disabled")
      * `Link` => choose the color for link text in dialog boxes (for example the hyperlink URL in the User Defined Languages dialog) (new to v8.1.3)
      * `Edge` => choose the color for the vertical separator bars on tab bars (in the main window and in dialogs), and other edges (like the boxes around color selectors)
      * `Edge highlight` => choose the color for the border of a highlighted control